qltd/MomentumCenter/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.17 =
+* Bug Fix: Form names with double quotes on them could not be viewed in the admin panel
+* New: Can save Page Title and Page URL from Contact Form 7 submissions.
+Enable this in the CFDB Options page.
+* Improvement: Setting option for property "Allow only Administrators to see CFDB administration screens" to true by default

+= 2.10.16 =
+* Improvement: In shortcodes and exports, the form name can be a regular express, for example form names starting with "a" [cfdb-table form="/^a"]
+(this is case insensitive based on your MySQL CI setting.
+It uses a MySQL REGEX, not PHP preg_match)
+* Improvement: Helpful message on CFDB Options page when it cannot be displayed due to inadequate PHP version

+= 2.10.15 =
+* Bug Fix: When adding [submit_time] in Contact Form 7 mails, the value might not match what is in the DB depending on your locale setting.
+* Bug Fix: In the CFDB admin page, the WP Footer would appear on top of the CFDB table when it had a lot of entries.
+The "wpfooter" is not hidden on that page.

+= 2.10.14 =
+* New: [in] and [!in] operators for filters, for example filter="name[in]Mike,John,Tom"
+* Bug Fix: (Minor) Exporting from admin window when more than one work entered in the search box did not match what was shown on screen
+* Improvement: When exporting from admin page, if certain rows are selected then only those rows are exported
+* Improvement: Minor display fixes

+= 2.10.13 =
+* Improvement: Excel (.xlsx) exports for forms that include files, now have working hyperlinks to download files from the Excel spreadsheet

+= 2.10.12 =
+* Improvement: Plugin settings page now organized in tabs
+* Improvement: Minor CSS changes on admin pages

 = 2.10.11 =
 * New: changes to support capturing submissions from Very Simple Contact Form and Very Simple Signup Form